Decadent Sound of Faye: Tribute to Teresa Teng

 The album consists entirely of cover versions of songs originally released by her idol Teresa Teng, one of the most revered Chinese singers of the 20th century.
 Teng's music remains extremely popular in Japan, Taiwan, Hong Kong, Southeast Asia and mainland China.
 A duet was planned for the album, but Teng died before this could be recorded; Wong considered scrapping the project out of respect.
 However, Faye sang this duet, Li Bai's "清平調" with Teresa posthumously in a memorial celebrating her 60th birthday.

 Reception

 Decadent Sounds sold quite well despite initial negative criticism.
 It has come to be recognised as a classic by her fans and is held as an example of imaginative covering by recent critics.
 Not only did Wong show that she shared Teresa Teng's clear, sweet singing voice, but the arrangements added an unexpected freshness to many of the songs.

+In a 2023 review of four reissued Wong albums (Please Myself to Fuzao) by Pitchfork, Michael Hong wrote that "Wong emulates [Teng's] sweetness, but does away with much of the grandeur of Teng's tradition-bound performances; Wong's voice is instead airy, lofty, and lithe" and it "takes a more modernized and Westernized approach.
+Wong flips weighty arrangements into string-led chamber-pop pieces".